American Politics Major

 Major

-To understand their obligation to support and defend the Constitution, AP majors examine the foundations and practice of American political power.
+To understand their obligation to support and defend the Constitution, American Politics majors at the United States Military Academy examine the foundations and practice of American political power.
 Majors have a unique appreciation for the Constitution and the ideas of the Declaration of Independence and possess the skills required to assess the actions of government and the military’s role in its defense.

 Offered by the Department of Social Sciences.